Dyuuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that counts the number of directories and sub-directories in the current directory.
+Write a script that displays all users and their home directories, sorted by users.

-The current and parent directories should not be taken into account Hidden directories should be counted
+Based on the the /etc/passwd file